arrowhead-f/x509-profile/proposal.md

 If a self-signed certificate leaves the `authorityCertIssuer` and `authorityCertSerialNumber` fields unspecified, it may omit the `AuthorityKeyIdentifier` extension entirely.
 RFC 5280 further _requires_ that all but end entity certificates use the `SubjectKeyIdentifier` extension.
 Its value _should_ be the the cryptographic hash of the `subjectPublicKey` value (excluding the tag, length, and number of unused bits) of the `subjectPublicKeyInfo` field.
+See Section 3 for a discussion about what hash algorithms to use.
 The extensions _must not_ be marked as critical.

 #### 2.1.9.2 Key Usage Extensions